 We are preparing a hybrid planning application which will enable us to develop the site in phases.
 The hybrid planning application will include a detailed design for Phase 1 of the development as well as details on transport and access within the site, while outlining our longer term aspirations for the rest of the site.
 The details of subsequent phases will be finalised by future planning applications.

-Email feedback to the project team at – firstname.lastname@example.org
+Email the project team at – firstname.lastname@example.org

 Call the Freephone Consultation Line, leave a message with your contact details and a member of the project team will call you back - 0808 168 8296.